openstack-archive/stx-docs/doc/source/developer_guide/index.rst

 Build Installer
 ---------------

-To get your StarlingX ISO ready to use, you will need to create the init files that will be used to boot the ISO as well to boot additional controllers and compute nodes.
-Note that this procedure only is needed in your first build and every time the kernel is upgraded.
+To get your StarlingX ISO ready to use, you must create the initialization files used to boot the ISO, additional controllers, and compute nodes.

-Once you had run build-iso, run:
+**NOTE:** You only need this procedure during your first build and every time you upgrade the kernel.

+After running "build-iso", run:

 .. code:: sh

    $ build-pkgs --installer

-This will build *rpm* and *anaconda* packages.
+This builds *rpm* and *anaconda* packages.
 Then run:

 .. code:: sh

    $ update-pxe-network-installer

 The *update-pxe-network-installer* covers the steps detailed in *$MY_REPO/stx/stx-metal/installer/initrd/README*.
-This script will create three files on */localdisk/loadbuild///pxe-network-installer/output*.
+This script creates three files on */localdisk/loadbuild///pxe-network-installer/output*.

 ::